ScottWe/solidity-1/tutorials/6_comp_invars.md

 }
 ```

-Let's also add a placeholder method for the compositional invariant.
+Let's also add a placeholder function for the compositional invariant.
 As `True`
 is always compositional, we will use that:

 ```cpp